vserova/book/pages/ch_xmlwrapp.md

     -   XPath queries can be run based on XPath expressions.
 The queries return node sets which can be iterated.

--   A new class, <span class="nctnt ncbi-class">xml::schema</span>, was added for XSD support.
+-   A new class, `xml::schema`, was added for XSD support.

--   Implementing a full-featured XML namespace class, <span class="nctnt ncbi-class">xml::ns</span>, for use by both nodes and attributes, with these features:
+-   Implementing a full-featured XML namespace class, `xml::ns`, for use by both nodes and attributes, with these features:

     -   Each node and attribute may be assigned to a namespace, or have their assignment removed.
 The assigned namespace can be retrieved.